sb-ai-lab/HypEx/docs/index.rst

-LightAutoML documentation
+HypEx documentation
 =========================

-`LightAutoML <https://github.com/AILab-MLTools/LightAutoML>`_ is open-source Python library aimed at automated machine learning.
+`HypEx <https://github.com/sb-ai-lab/HypEx>`_ is open-source Python library aimed at automated Causal Infrence.
-It is designed to be lightweight and efficient for various tasks with tabular, text data.
-LightAutoML provides easy-to-use pipeline creation, that enables:
+It is designed to be lightweight and efficient for various tasks with Matching, A/B-testing HypEx provides easy-to-use pipeline creation, that enables:

-- Automatic hyperparameter tuning, data processing.
+- Automatic data processing
 - Automatic typing, feature selection.
+- Automatic Matching pipeline
-- Automatic time utilization.
+- Automatic A\B testing pipeline
 - Automatic report creation.
+- Automatic validation of results
-- Easy-to-use modular scheme to create your own pipelines.
+- Easy-to-use modular scheme to create your own pipelines